menicosia/clickpoint/README.md

 Clickpoint's support of arbitrary tags emable it to be used for other use-cases as well, such as version tracking of downloads, etc. This quickly eats into [Bitly](http://bit.ly/) functionality.
 If you are finding yourselve limited by what Clickpoint can do, you should probably be looking at switching to or additionally leveraging Bitly.

 ## Initial use case
-   Collect immediate feedback by embedding two separate options (thumbs up / thumbs down) in an e-mail, both leading to a "further feedback" survey.
+   Collect immediate feedback by embedding two separate options (:thumbsup: / :thumbsdown:) in an e-mail, both leading to a "further feedback" survey.

-### Options considered, but discarded:
+### Options considered, but discarded
    1. SurveyMonkey: Excellent survey service only collects data on submit, not open
       - I am mostly using SurveyMonkey as a destination URL for redirect targets.
    1. bit.ly: Seemingly would be a perfect fit, but doesn't supply raw data (for free)?

 ## Usage